 Product Creation Phase

 After research, students begin creating their product.
 In this step, teachers should help guide students in creating a product that is not just a poster or powerpoint, but a product that compliments their learning.
-For example, if a kid is learning about magic, it would make sense for them to do a magic show for the class.
+For example, if a kid is learning about magic, it would make sense for them to do a magic show for the class (this can even be done virtually).

 Once the product has been created, it is time to present.
 Students should have the chance to explain how their product was created and demonstrate or explain what they learned, what failures they encountered, and what they would have done differently.
 This is their time to be the expert on their learning.